Umdolphin/Resume/README.md

 # Resume
 This is my resume.
-It shows my profile, skills, project and etc.😀
+It shows my profile, skills, project, etc.😀

 ## Profile